 @hazzard , my niece.

-In 1984 I married a bluegrass musician and moved "home" (for the first time) to Colorado, where she played the festival circuit for several years.
+In 1984 I married a bluegrass musician from Iowa.
+We bounced around between North and South America.
+Down South I arranged and produced salsa and Latin pop albums, and up North my wife joined a band and played the bluegrass festival circuit.
 I added a mandolin to my instrument collection, and a lot of bluegrass and country to my music influences.
-I mostly played in church then, but also produced an album in Navajo of which I'm still immensely proud, and that still gets radio play on the Reservation.
+I also arranged and produced an album for a Navajo artist of which I'm still immensely proud, and that still gets radio play on the Reservation.

 In 1995 we upped sticks and moved to Europe for good.
 Raised our kids in Manchester UK where we both did advanced degrees and taught.
 I've learned to get along anywhere, but there's something about the combination of working class directness, multi-culturalism, and "chapel socialism" inherent in Manchester that seems right, and I feel at home there.
 Even the rotten weather can't bring me down when I go back.
 Didn't play much music during those years but saw some great shows at the Apollo, Band on the Wall, and local pubs.